 For the purposes of this section, a Level 2 Member is a Member with less intensive needs than a Level 1 Member.
-Level 2 Members must include Members who have not been identified as a Level 1 Member and who receive LTSS, Members in MBCC, Members with SUD or non-SPMI BH needs, and Members who receive services in an ICF/IID or who are enrolled in an IDD Waiver.
+Level 2 Members must include Members who have not been identified as a Level 1 Member and who receive LTSS, Members in MBCC, Members with SUD or non-SPMI BH needs.
 MCOs must provide Level 2 Members with a single identified person as their assigned Service Coordinator.